 The Review understands that, occasionally, a Purchaser may need to cancel an Order or Overseas Order or return an item.

-Before cancelling your Order or Overseas Order or attempting to return any items, please contact the Business Team via email at email@example.com to discuss your reason for requiring a cancellation or return.
+Before cancelling your Order or Overseas Order or attempting to return any items, please fill out the returns form.

 10.1 Faulty, Damaged or Incorrect Goods